robert-z-lehr/Visualizing-The-Great-Freeze-Texas-Energy-Prices/README.md

   6. Design interactive webpage

 - Two of the notable conclusions we made are:
-  - The City Gate Price was greater during the freeze than the Residential Consumers Price, which is an anomaly since the City Fate Price is a component for calculating the Residential Consumers Price.
-The extreme weather conditions caused the transportation of fuel to be significantly more expensive , even if the fuel was not transferred to the residents.
+  - The City Gate Price was greater during the freeze than the Residential Consumers Price, which is an anomaly since the City Gate Price is a component for calculating the Residential Consumers Price.
+The extreme weather conditions caused the transportation of fuel to be significantly more expensive, even if the fuel was not transferred to the residents.
   - The Petroleum sector showed spikes in petroleum consumption during the last two freezes in Texas, skipping over Winter 2021, in which there was no extreme freeze.

 ![Natural Gas Prices](https://github.com/DataScience-Skills/Project-3-Visualizing-Data/raw/main/images/ng_prices.png)